Google Drive Videos: 6 Business Use Cases

 Since any Google Drive user can upload and share a video, a user can record a video or a screencast with content specific to a prospect or customer.
 The video can then be shared with only that person or group.

-Record video in the field and upload it to Google Drive
+Record a video in the field and upload it to Google Drive

-For realtors, contractors, or anyone else who needs to make video recordings of properties or job sites, the mobile Google Drive app can be used to upload videos to Google Drive from the mobile device’s photo/video library.
+For realtors, contractors, or anyone else who needs to make video recordings of properties or job sites, the mobile Google Drive app can be used to upload videos directly from the mobile device’s photo and video library to Google Drive.

 Embed Google Drive Videos in slide decks